EU rejects Britain bonus cap challenge

 The ECJ is Europe's top court on questions of EU law and regularly publishes opinions by its senior lawyers on pending cases.

 Britain put forward a series of arguments against the cap, including the argument that Brussels has no right to limit pay in a member state.

 But the advocate general said limiting a bonus "does not equate" to the fixing of pay.

 "As there is no legal limit to the basic salary that can be paid there is no limit to the total level of pay," the statement said.

-But the City has generally come out hard against tighter oversight of bankers' activities, despite multiple scandals.
+City of London authorities have come out hard against tighter oversight of banker activity despite multiple scandals.

 © 2014 AFP